HubSpot/calling-extensions-sdk/demos/demo-minimal-js/README.md

 # Demo Widget - Minimal JS

-A minimal implementation of the Calling Extensions SDK using JavaScript, HTML, and CSS.
+Features a minimal implementation of the Calling Extensions SDK using JavaScript, HTML, and CSS.

-Note that this demo isn't a fully functional calling app and uses mock data to provide a more realistic experience.
+Please note: these demo apps aren't fully functional calling apps and use mock data to provide a more realistic experience.